SolomonAsghar/FlowRES/README.md

 ```
 git clone https://github.com/SolomonAsghar/FlowRES.git
 ```
-You should then be able to use run the notebooks included in the `demo` folder.
-Note that `software` and `demo` must remain in the same folder.
+This should only take ~1 min.
+After cloning the repo, you will be able to run the notebooks included in `demo`.
+Note that `software` and `demo` must remain in the same directory.

 # Usage Instructions and Demo